Common STIs and their symptoms

-The most common STDs in the UK are chlamydia, genital warts, genital herpes, and gonorrhea
+The most common STIs in the UK are chlamydia, genital warts, genital herpes, and gonorrhea

-Other serious STDs include hepatitis B&C, syphilis and HIV.
-There are also non-STD infections with similar symptoms
+Other serious STIs include hepatitis B&C, syphilis and HIV.
+There are also non-STI infections with similar symptoms

-If you are worried you may have caught an STD you can get home test kits and treatment from Zava
+If you are worried you may have caught an STI you can get home test kits and treatment from ZAVA

-Many STDs don’t have symptoms so you can’t know for sure you don’t have an STD without testing
+Many STIs do not have symptoms, so you cannot know for sure that you do not have an STI without testing

-The following list of STDs will provide you with information on the different types of sexually transmitted diseases and infections as well as the main symptoms for each of them.
-STDs (or STIs) are infections that can only (or mostly) be passed on to another person when having sex, be it anal, oral or vaginal sex.
-There are different types of STDs, from very benign to malignant and harmful ones.
+The following list of STIs will provide you with information on the different types of sexually transmitted infections as well as the main symptoms for each of them.
+STIs (or STDs) are infections that can only (or mostly) be passed on to another person when having sex, be it anal, oral or vaginal sex.
+There are different types of STIs, from very benign to potentially very harmful ones.

-The most common types of STDs in the UK include chlamydia, genital warts, genital herpes, gonorrhoea, (among the treatable ones), but also hepatitis B&C, syphilis and HIV (among the incurable and/or very severe ones).
+The most common types of STIs in the UK include chlamydia, genital warts, genital herpes, gonorrhoea, (among the treatable ones), but also hepatitis B&C, syphilis and HIV(among the incurable and/or very severe ones).

-Then there are also various other STD infections of the urinary tract and the genitals which can cause annoying symptoms but are easy to cure.
-The sooner your infection is diagnosed, the better are your chances of getting it treated and cured.
+Then there are also various other STIs of the urinary tract and the genitals which can cause annoying symptoms but are usually easy to cure.
+The sooner your infection is diagnosed, the better your chances of getting it treated and cured.

-Chlamydia is the most common STD in the UK.
-It is also easily curable - chlamydia treatment usually consists of a single dose antibiotic.
-About 50% of men and 70% of women don’t have any symptoms for years (if at all).
+Chlamydia is the most common STI in the UK.
+It is also easily curable - chlamydia treatment usually consists of a course of antibiotics.
+About 50% of men and 70% of women do not have any symptoms for years (if at all).

 When symptoms of chlamydia appear, people often suffer from abnormal vaginal discharge and vaginal bleeding, discharge from the tip of the penis and pain when peeing or during sex.

 When left untreated, chlamydia can lead to infertility in women and men.
-When you’re infected with chlamydia, other STDs may also be present.
+When you’re infected with chlamydia, other STIs may also be present.